amrikzira/leaderboard-demo/README.md

 Now you can start the API testing at [http://127.0.0.1:8000](http://127.0.0.1:8000)  🙌

-## API Endpoints & payload details (You can use Postman or similar tool to test the APIs)
+## API Endpoints & payload details (You can use Postman or similar tool to test the APIs).
+With every response, appropriate response code will be returned.
+Below I have shown only success cases in the response payloads.
+Validations will return appropriate status codes and messages.

 1. To get list of all players -